taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 *Min: "So you don't have trees at the Green Havens?"*

 *Soka: "Not big ones like this.
-We don't have giant, flexible eSyrup bubbles at the Green Havens, just sealed greenhouses made of e-cement.
+We don't have giant, flexible eSyrup bubbles at the Green Havens, just sealed greenhouses made of eGlass and eSteel.
 So nothing grows taller than 2 meters."*

 *Min: "How can you stretch your brain if all of your ceilings are so low?"*

 *Soka: "Ha, I guess we can't.
-Honestly, most people are so used to being underground, or indoors, I don't think they notice..."*
+Honestly, most people are so used to being underground, or indoors, I don't think they notice."*

 *Min: "That's crazy..."*

 ### Page 7

+**"2119: The Bridge between Space University Station and Gemini Youth Station"**